Current Events Lesson Plans for Grades 6-12

 Not Just News

-Teachable Current Events
+Teachable Current Events added every week

-Our ready-to-teach current events lesson plans are for Grades 6–12, built around the events and issues that are actually shaping the world your students live in.
 Every lesson covers a significant global event and connects it to social studies concepts: power, identity, sovereignty, globalization, rights.
 With our lessons, students aren’t just consuming news: they’re learning to think with it.

 ONE LESSON